Moubarak-01/Moubely/README.md

 ### 5. Smart Model Fallback
 * **The Problem:** If a specific API (like DeepSeek or Gemini) hit a rate limit, the chat would simply fail or hang.
 * **The Fix:** We refined the **Waterfall Logic** to include immediate failover.
 If Gemini fails, it silently tries DeepSeek.
 If DeepSeek fails, it automatically reroutes to GPT-4o or Perplexity, ensuring the user always gets a response without error messages.

 ---

-## 🚧 Known Issues & Roadmap

-### Formula Rendering
-While we have implemented LaTeX support (`$$x^2$$`) for mathematical formulas, **we are still refining the visual output.** Currently, complex equations may not always render with the crystal-clear formatting we aim for.
-We are actively working on improving the `rehype-katex` integration to fix this.

----